 Food Writing for Publication Essentials

-Live learning and discussion with instructor each week
+Live learning and discussion with instructor every week

 |25 Hours of Learning

 5 weeks of study: 4-5 hours per week

 Course offered in English

 Upon successful completion of this course, you will be able to:

 - differentiate between various food and wine writing genres

 - critically analyse specific forms of food and wine writing